-It is important to remember your target audience when creating the design.
-Make sure you understand the tone and style of a design, as it may attract some and possibly repel others.
+Ok, so how do you design a postcard?
+It is essential to remember your target audience when creating the design.
+Make sure you understand the tone and style of design, as it may attract some and possibly repel others.
 Finding the right tone and style of your target audience will be most effective.
-When thinking about the tone of the card, it should match your business to create a coherent whole.
+When thinking about the nature of the card, it should match your business to create a coherent whole.

 Maximize the Space

-Try to keep the text limited to one or two font types and avoid large blocks of text and light colored text that can be difficult to read.
-You want to make sure the recipient is able to understand your message, but most importantly, be able to read it.
-The goal of a postcard should be to capture the reader’s attention and make them want to find out more.
+Try to keep the text limited to one or two font types and avoid large blocks of text and light-colored text that can be difficult to read.
+You want to make sure the recipient can understand your message, but most importantly, be able to read it.
+The goal should be to capture the reader’s attention and make them want to find out more.

-Keep your postcard clean and simple, without overload of visuals or text.
+Keep them clean and simple, without an overload of visuals or text.
 Use contrasting elements such as light and dark, large and small, and opposite colors to catch attention, but try to keep the elements balanced overall by distributing them relatively evenly in the design.

 Remember the Back

-Depending on how the postcard was delivered in the mail, sometimes the back displays first, so consider using that space to grab the attention of your audience.
+Depending on how delivered in the mail, seldom the back displays first, so consider using that space to grab the attention of your audience.
 Both sides should work together to attract the reader’s interest and convey your business message.
-Always proofread your text and review the details of your postcard before finalizing.
-Postcards are a great way to attract the interest of your audience; spending time carefully designing a postcard can let you reap the rewards later.
+Always proofread your text and review the details before finalizing it.
+Keep in mind, you’ll want the design to be simple, so the recipient understands your message.
+A double-sided postcard can be useful.

 If you would like to request a custom design, contact one of our in-house graphic designers.
 They will be happy to assist with your project.
-Take a look at some of our custom designs by viewing our design gallery.